-The couple who believes in the saying 'save for the rainy days' had opened a savings account after Rizalita's attendance to the BMT.
+We believe in the saying, 'save for the rainy days' that's why we opened a savings account after my attendance to the BMT, Rizalita said.
 She was convinced on the importance of savings and had learned how to prioritize the needs of her family especially the education of her children.

 Today the family earns more than enough for their basic needs.
-Rizalita has this lesson to impart to other beneficiaries of Pantawid Pamilya and Sustainable Livelihood Program: "Magsikap, magtipid pag nag-uumpisa sa pangkabuhayang proyekto at ang mga gastusin ay di dapat sosobra sa kinikita".
-(SMU/SLP)
+Rizalita has this lesson to impart to other beneficiaries of Pantawid Pamilya and Sustainable Livelihood Program: "Magsikap, magtipid lalo na pag nag-uumpisa pa lang sa pangkabuhayang proyekto at ang mga gastusin ay di dapat sosobra sa kinikita." ### (SMU/SLP)